3rd Colorado Cavalry Regiment: Early Operations

+In August 1864, some 100 Boulder County residents joined Company D and trained at Fort Chambers (erected on George W. Chambers' farm), east of present-day Boulder (east of 63rd and Andrus, south of Poor Farm property).

 At the Camp Weld Council of September 28, 1864, Evans and Chivington met with five chiefs, including Black Kettle of the Cheyenne and White Antelope of the Arapaho.
 They had been brought to Denver to parlay for peace under military escort by Major Edward W. Wynkoop, commander of Fort Lyon.
 The chiefs agreed to peacefully settle their people on the reservation on Big Sandy Creek about 40 miles northwest of Fort Lyon.
 The reservation was created under the Fort Wise Treaty of 1860.
 With Wynkoop's assuring their safety, the chiefs settled their bands in a large village at the curve of Sand Creek.
 Some Indians set up lodges closer to Fort Lyon.

 On November 5, Major Wynkoop was removed from command and replaced by an ally of Chivington, Major Scott Anthony.
 He ordered all Indians camped around the fort to the reservation.
 On November 26, Wynkoop departed for reassignment to Fort Riley, Kansas.

 On November 28, Chivington arrived at Fort Lyon, having traveled in great secrecy with 700 Third Colorado Cavalry and a battalion of the First Colorado Cavalry.
 Encouraged by Governor Evans and spurred by his own ambitions, Chivington felt pressure to use the "Bloodless Third" before the volunteers' terms expired.
 He sealed off the fort.
 Officers loyal to Wynkoop were held at gunpoint.
 That night, reinforced by artillery from the fort and 125 troops of the First Cavalry, Chivington set off for the Cheyenne-Arapaho village at Sand Creek.

 Sand Creek massacre

 Arriving at dawn on November 29, 1864, the volunteer cavalry attacked.
 Although Black Kettle had flown an American flag on his tipi to signal peace (as directed by Wynkoop), the volunteers killed indiscriminately.
 Historians have not agreed on the number killed, but they often cite 150, mostly women and children, as the warriors had gone out on a hunt.
 The cavalry mutilated some of the corpses, taking body parts as souvenirs.

 Now called the "Bloody Third," the regiment returned to Denver in December.
 It mustered out on December 31, 1864.
 For months the men displayed the body parts as trophies in Denver saloons.
-Although Chivington and his forces were lauded by many at the time for a heroic "battle," critics complained about the military conduct of the men.
+Although Chivington and his forces were lauded by many at the time for a heroic "battle", critics complained about the military conduct of the men.